-The large engraved kerbstone K1, above, marks the entrance to Dowth South.
-A short passage formed of three stones on each side, opens into a round chamber, about 5 meters in diameter, with a sillstone dividing the passage and chamber.
-There are 11 strones forming the round chamber and a space where there may have been a twelth.
-The structure was originaly roofed with a massive corbelled beehive vault, which had collapsed and was dismantled and replaced with a concrete ceiling.
-This is unusual design work in relation to other Irish megalithic chambers: there is an unusual recess, formed from three massive slabs,on the south side of the chamber.
+A passage 4 meters long constructed with three orthostats on each side opens into a round chamber, about 5 meters in diameter.
+A sill stone divides the passage from the chamber.
+There are eleven stones forming the round chamber and an empty space where there may have been a twelfth.
+The structure was originaly roofed with a massive corbelled beehive vault which had collapsed in antiquity; this was dismantled and replaced with a concrete ceiling.

-The chamber is aligned to the winter solstice sunset.
+The orientation of the chamber is directed towards the winter solstice sunset.
 A broad beam of sunlight enters the passage at 4.15 pm, sweeps across the floor and illuminates the decorated stone at the back of the chamber.
-The reflected light illuminates the recess to the right.
-There is a kerbstone across the entrance, and though it has fallen forwards, one can see a spiral and cupmark engraved upon it.
+This stone is carved with an array of diamonds, lozanges and zig-zags.
+The reflected light seeps the recess to the right.

-Martin Brennan concluded that the mounds in the Boyne Valley were linked in an annual cycle of astronomical observations.
-He found that the suns rays entered several of the mounds on the winter solstice, beginning with Newgrange and ending with Dowth South.
-There are several engravings in the right recess which are similar to and probably derived from the rayed circles of Loughcrew.
+American researcher and archaeoastronomer Martin Brennan concluded that the mounds in the Boyne Valley were linked in an annual cycle of ritual astronomical observations.
+He found that the suns rays entered several of the mounds on the winter solstice, beginning with Newgrange and ending with this chamber in Dowth South.

 There are several small engravings in the right recess which are similar to and probably derived from the sun wheels and rayed circles of Loughcrew